 We all know the person at work who has all sorts of great ideas.
 Great ideas that never get past being just that: ideas.
-These people have no intentions of doing anything, they just have a compulsion to voice their thoughts out loud.
+These people have no intentions of doing anything; they seem to have a compulsion to voice their thoughts aloud.

-In Special Forces, we call these people the “Good Idea Fairy” or “GIF”.
-GIFs are people who have lots of ideas how to do things “better”, but are incapable of taking any steps to implement them.
+In Special Forces, we call these people the “Good Idea Fairy” or “GIF.”
+GIFs are people who have lots of ideas on how to do things “better” but are incapable of taking any steps to implement them.

-They love to offer opinions and gossip about a chosen course of action, but never seem able to offer any viable solution, input, or alternative.
-To be frank, they just like to whine and complain.
+They love to offer opinions and gossip about a chosen course of action but never seem able to offer any viable solution, input, or alternative.
+Just a desire to whine and complain.

 The GIF is never alone.
-Where there’s a GIF you’ll almost always find their friend the Problem-Problem-Person or “Triple P”.
-Triple P’s are people who constantly showcase problems just to watch the drama unfold.
+Where there’s a GIF, you’ll almost always find their friend the Problem-Problem-Person or “Triple P.” Triple P’s are people who constantly showcase problems only to watch the drama unfold.

 Think back to a meeting that went on far too long because the Triple P wouldn’t stop offering suggestions or ideas.
-What about the most recent time an entire new project was dumped on you because the GIF planted a seed in the boss’s brain?
+What about all the times a new project was dumped on you because the GIF planted a seed in the boss’s brain?

 The ability to identify problems resides in each of us.
 It’s part of our limbic brain and drives our survival instincts.
 We all know how to do it.

-The key fixing your company is in selecting the proper people, educating them on expectations and standards, and then empowering them to do their job with as little interference as possible.
+The key to fixing your company is selecting the proper people, educating them on expectations and standards, and then empowering them to do their job with as little interference as possible.